EthereumCommonwealth/Auditing/README.md

 Anyone can submit a request of a security audit for an open-source smart-contract.
 After the creation of a security audit request, we will contact the developers of the smart contract being audited.
 Until we receive the response from the developers, the audit request will be assigned a `low priority` status.
 Low priority status is unassigned when we receive the confirmation from the developers.
 Confirmed audit requests are processed ahead of unconfirmed requests.

+However this does not necessarily mean that the confirmation from the developers is required.
+The callisto team will conduct an audit even if the project team does not confirm the request.
+Thus, any user can request an audit of any project, and the Callisto team will conduct this audit when the queue does not contain audit requests with higher priorities.

 # Submitting an audit request

 You can use Smart Contract Audit Request web form on our site: https://callisto.network/smart-contract-audit/